zarf-dev/zarf/docs/4-user-guide/2-zarf-packages/3-the-zarf-init-package.md

 | logging      | Adds a log monitoring stack&mdash;[promtail/loki/graphana (aka PLG)](https://github.com/grafana/loki)&mdash;into the cluster.                              |
 | git-server   | Adds a [GitOps](https://www.cloudbees.com/gitops/what-is-gitops)-compatible source control service&mdash;[Gitea](https://gitea.io/en-us/)&mdash;into the cluster. |

 There are two ways to deploy optional components.
 Firstly, you can provide a comma-separated list of components to the `--components` flag, such as `zarf init --components k3s,git-server --confirm`.
-Alternatively, you can choose to exclude the flags and respond with a yes or no for each optional component when prompted
+Alternatively, you can choose to exclude the `--components` and `--confirm` flags and respond with a yes or no for each optional component when prompted.

 :::note